As the saying goes, “you’ve gotta start ‘somewhere,” which is to say, you should expect to start at the bottom.

-- Examine statutes, articles, constitutions, codes, etc. for the preparation of documents
+- Examining statutes, articles, constitutions, codes, etc. for the preparation of documents

-- Compose briefs, appeals, wills, contracts, articles of incorporation, stock certificates, deeds, etc.
+- Composing briefs, appeals, wills, contracts, articles of incorporation, stock certificates, deeds, etc.

-- Deliver or arrange for the delivery of subpoenas
+- Delivering or arranging for the delivery of subpoenas

-- Serve as an arbitrator or mediator between parties in dispute
+- Serving as an arbitrator or mediator between parties in dispute

-- Investigate facts and laws to determine causes of action for case preparation purposes
+- Investigating facts and laws to determine causes of action for case preparation purposes

 Career Specialties for Paralegals